-If you’re considering a move to independent living for the amenities, convenience and sense of togetherness it offers, experts in geriatric care and senior life describe what that entails and where it fits among senior living community options.
+If you’re considering a move to independent living — with the amenities, convenience and sense of togetherness it offers — read on as experts in geriatric care and senior life describe what it entails and where it fits among senior living community options.

-Traditional nursing home facilities tend to fall outside the senior community realm.
+Traditional nursing home facilities, however, tend to fall outside the senior community realm.
 “Sometimes we think of skilled nursing as a bit separate, as some senior living providers don’t provide skilled nursing services,” says Bowman.

 Here are basic categories of senior residence types, with some overlap among them:

-— Assisted living.
-For older adults with health or mobility issues requiring more support, assisted living residences offer services such as medication management and assistance with personal activities such as toileting, grooming and dressing.
-Services typically include meals, housekeeping, laundry and transportation.
+For older adults with health or mobility issues requiring more support, assisted living residences offer services such as medication management and assistance with personal activities and activities of daily life, including toileting, grooming and dressing.
+These facilities may also provide meals, housekeeping, laundry and transportation.
 Activities that foster mental and physical stimulation and social engagement are a major focus in assisted living.

-— Group homes.
-Also known as adult family homes, these relatively small residences are located in regular neighborhoods, where licensed caregivers provide meals and assistance with personal activities like hygiene and dressing for about six to 10 older adults, frequently with some level of cognitive impairment.
-Often, these are single-level homes to make mobility easier and avoid fall risks from stairs.
+Also known as adult family homes, these relatively small residences are located in regular neighborhoods.
+Licensed caregivers provide meals and assistance with personal activities like hygiene and dressing for about six to 10 older adults, who tend to have some level of cognitive impairment.
+Often, these are single-level homes, which make mobility easier and help residents avoid fall risks from stairs.

-— Continuing care retirement community.
-Also known as life plan communities, CCRCs represent a specific product line encompassing a spectrum of residence and care levels that can range from independent living through assisted living, memory care and skilled nursing facilities.
+Also known as life plan communities, CCRCs represent a specific product line encompassing a spectrum of residence and care levels.
+These can range from independent living through assisted living, memory care and skilled nursing facilities.
 CCRCs represent a significant financial investment, typically requiring an upfront membership fee known as a buy-in.

 Senior Living Community vs. Independent Living

-Being able to manage your personal care, but also instrumental activities of daily living — managing your medications and finances, being able to drive, cook and grocery shop, making phone calls on your own — is a threshold for independent living, Hashmi explains.
+Being able to manage your personal care and instrumental activities of daily living — managing your medications and finances, being able to drive, cook and grocery shop, making phone calls on your own — is a threshold for independent living, Hashmi explains.

 “If you’re at that level where you’re pretty independent with all those things, yes, independent living can basically be your home,” Hashmi says.
 “You’re not going to get help with any of those things if you don’t need that at this point.”